 Data collection for this reference period: 2023-03-13 to 2024-03-31

 Data are collected directly from survey respondents.

 Respondents are given an opportunity to complete the questionnaire online using an e-questionnaire.
-If an e-questionnaire is not completed in a given period of time, a Statistics Canada interviewer will call and ask the respondent to complete the questionnaire over the telephone.
+If an e-questionnaire is not completed in the first month of collection (March 2023 for wave 1 and September 2023 for wave 2), a Statistics Canada interviewer will call and ask the respondent to complete the questionnaire over the telephone.

 View the Questionnaire(s) and reporting guide(s).

-Some editing of the data is performed at the time of the interview by the computer-assisted interviewing (CAI) application.
-It is not possible for respondents or interviewers to enter out-of-range values and flow errors are controlled through programmed skip patterns.
-For example, CAI ensures that questions that do not apply to a respondent are not asked.
-In response to some types of inconsistent or unusual reporting, warning messages are invoked but no corrective action is taken at the time of the interview.
+Some editing of the data is performed at the time of the interview within the electronic questionnaire.
+The questionnaire has built-in checks for some out-of-range or extreme values that prompt respondents and interviewers to verify the recorded answer.
+Flow errors are controlled in the application through programmed skip patterns.
+For example, questions that do not apply to the respondent are not asked.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.